gwbres/dms-coordinates/README.md

 * [Cardinal points](doc/cardinal.md) of a compass rose
-* [D° M' S"](doc/dms.md) to represent an angle as Degrees, Minutes and fractionnal seconds, so called "sexagesimal" format
+* [D° M' S"](doc/dms.md) to represent an angle as Degrees, Minutes and fractionnal seconds, so called "sexagesimal" format, with an optionnal Cardinal.
+This object can be used to represent Latitude / Longitude angles
-* [DMS 1D/3D](doc/dms3d.md) to represent Latitude, Longitude and 3D coordinates
+* [DMS 3D](doc/dms3d.md) comprises a Latitude, a Longitude angle and optionnal altitude (3D coordinates)